alexanderbazhenoff/scripts-pipelines-and-tiny-tools/jenkins/xorg-pipelines-example/README.md

 sudo killall Xorg
 ```
-The point of this method is to run Xorg before your custom tasks then kill X session on complete.
-In this case you don't need to copy `/etc/xdg/openbox/autostart.sh`, otherwise put them in rc.local or create systemd unit.

 ## Create jenkins pipeline

-Now create jenkins pipeline with the last bash example or use [this groovy example](https://github.com/alexanderbazhenoff/scripts-various/blob/master/jenkins/xorg-pipelines-example/xorg-jenkins-pipeline.groovy) with 'Pipeline script from SCM' to clone from your git project.
+Now create jenkins pipeline from the last bash example or use [this groovy example](https://github.com/alexanderbazhenoff/scripts-various/blob/master/jenkins/xorg-pipelines-example/xorg-jenkins-pipeline.groovy).
+You can put your pipeline source code from your web browser to pipeline settings, otherwise use 'Pipeline script from SCM' (e.g. to clone from your git project).

-Asuming you have only one video output and GUI-releated task on your system.
-So you also need:
+Assuming on your jenkins node you have only one video output and one Xorg pipeline.
+If yes, you also need:
 - set 'Do not allow concurrent builds' in your pipleine settings and select 'Throttle Concurrent Builds'
 - select 'Throttle this project alone'
 - set 'Maximum Concurrent Builds Per Node' to 1.

-To connect RDP sessions from groovy example you'll also need to install `freerdp-x11`:
+Please note, to connect RDP sessions using our [groovy example](https://github.com/alexanderbazhenoff/scripts-various/blob/master/jenkins/xorg-pipelines-example/xorg-jenkins-pipeline.groovy) you'll also need to install `freerdp-x11`:
 ```bash
 sudo apt install freerdp-x11
 ```